kushalkolar/MESmerize/mesmerize/docs/_sources/Overview.rst.txt

 Opening Image sequences
 ^^^^^^^^^^^^^^^^^^^^^^^

-Mesmerize is able to work with standard 2D imaging sequences stored as tiff files and also with mes files from Femtonics microscopes.
-The downstream analysis is the same regardless of the input source once it's in the viewer.
+Mesmerize is able to work with 2D imaging sequences stored as tiff files and also with mes files from Femtonics microscopes.
+If you have image sequences stored in another format they can also be used if a Python library exists for opening them.

 Stimulus mapping
 ^^^^^^^^^^^^^^^^